bruunand/funk-svd/README.md

 # Funk SVD
 An attempt at implementing Funk SVD in Python.
-Using the MovieLens 100K dataset, a RMSE of 0.95 is found with a latent dimension size of 30.
+Using the ML-100K dataset, a RMSE of 0.95 is found with a latent dimension size of 30.
 The optimization process is vanilla SGD.
 Only library used is numpy (and loguru for logging).

 ## Quickstart